The Frobenius morphism on flag varieties, I: Introduction

 \subsection{\bf Acknowledgements}

-While working on this paper, the author greatly benefited from generous supports of the SFB/Transregio 45 at the University of Mainz, and of the SFB 878 at the University of M\"unster.
+I am very much indebted to Alexander Kuznetsov for many useful conversations over the years.
+The first drafts of this paper have been written in 2012--13 while the author benefited from generous supports of the SFB/Transregio 45 at the University of Mainz, and of the SFB 878 at the University of M\"unster.
 It is a great pleasure to thank Manuel Blickle and Christopher Deninger for their invitations and their interest in this work.
-I am also very much indebted to Alexander Kuznetsov for many useful conversations over the years.
+The author gratefully acknowledges support from the strategic research fund of the Heinrich-Heine-Universit\"at D\"usseldorf (grant SFF F-2015/946-8).